nyonefiftytwo/nyonefiftytwo.github.io/about.md

 permalink: /about/
 ---

 It's really too soon to say what this space will be used for.
 Exploit and malware writeups?
 Did the internet really need another one of those?
-If you can think of better ways I could be spending my time or whatever, email me at `ozpofgjguzuxp@qspuponbjm.dpn` ([ROT-25](http://theblob.org/rot.cgi)) or find me at one of the shit shows below.
+If you can think of better ways I could be spending my time or whatever, email me at `ozpofgjguzuxp@qspuponbjm.dpn` ([ROT-25](http://theblob.org/rot.cgi)) or find me at one of the infosec shit shows below.
 This message was brought to you by the letter `\x90`.

 --Randell